techno-tim/techno-boto-discord/README.md

 If you need help setting up your machine for JavaScript development, see https://www.youtube.com/watch?v=kL8iGErULiw

-It was created by TechnoTim:
+## Credits
+Created by TechnoTim with 💛

 🔔 Social Media 🔔